Elperazim/DSA-PROJECT/README.md

 **2. Get information on ratings based on gender.
 From the representation:**

-we see that the male staff once again dominate the ratings having the highest "Average" rating, however, the female staff have the highest "Good" rating.
-This shows that the female staff have better work and efficiency output than others.
+We see that the male staff once again dominate the ratings having the highest "Average" rating, however, the female staff have the highest "Good" rating.
+This shows that the female staff have better work and efficiency output than others. https://github.com/Elperazim/DSA-PROJECT/blob/main/Slide%202.png

 **Recommendation:** The management should organize trainings to help staff maximize efficiency and improve in the work output.